AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 I continued begging for the mental illness treatment to my parents.
 Eventually...
 The maladaptive daydreaming got so bad that I began looking ways for self-harming myself.
 I was a little too coward for direct self-harm, but I ended up self-harming through Samyang 2x Spicy Ramen often.
 I often bought these ramen from the university's shop.

 Again, I continued begging for mental illness treatment while the clock is ticking.
 I began crying in classes despite it wass filled with teachers and classes.
+Multiple classes actually.

 Eventually, I got into a breaking point that I want to jump off from the fourth-level of the apartment hostel.
 Now, my damn parents took action.
 However, they only sent me to the IISM's school counselor.
 For Wednesday to Thursday, I always go there...
 But he didn't really do anything to my untreated mental illnesses as this counselor didn't do anything on diagnosing my mental illnesses.
 I was so confused by this, and I asked my parents for medication instead because my problem was already severe.
-My parents ignores my plea for treatment through medication.
+My parents continued to ignore my begging for treatment through medication.

+One day, my

+My father did met my school counselor after the year 1 mark of A-levels programme, where my school counselor stated things that further influenced my father on not treating my mental illnesses.
+Due to how severe my untreated mental illnesses got, I had to extend my A-levels to two years, but I did the remaining 0.5 years back at Oman.

+Then, my parents dropped this stupid bombshell to as why my begging was ignored

 ### Bachelor's Mental Illness History

+### The Great Betrayal

-### Corrobating Evidence Due To My Mental Illness Treatment Delay
+### Corrobating Evidence Due To My Mental Illness Treatment Delay By My Parents

-## The Writing On The Wall
-## The Great Betrayal
+## DataPredict - The Backup Plan When Everything Falls Into Shit.